DmitryMI/Bg3Playthrough/Party/Fighter.md

 **Eldritch Knight gains the same Cantrips on Level 3.**

-[Blooming Blade](https://bg3.wiki/wiki/Booming_Blade) is a suggested pick for Eldritch Knight in level 3.
+[Booming Blade](https://bg3.wiki/wiki/Booming_Blade) is a suggested pick for Eldritch Knight in level 3.
 [Player cannot respec starting cantrip with Withers](https://www.reddit.com/r/BaldursGate3/comments/1je7k1v/comment/mig8so4/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
-Since Blooming Blade is essential for the build, it makes sense to pick it as Race Cantrip.
+Since Booming Blade is essential for the build, it makes sense to pick it as Race Cantrip.
 The respec-able cantrip on Level 3 can be something else.

 The build recommends [Friends](https://bg3.wiki/wiki/Friends), but this playthought already assumes having Bard in the party, who will probably also have Friends, so picking it for the Fighter will be redundant.